 How do you eliminate problems with bed bugs?

 Bed bugs are a difficult pest to eliminate.
 It is necessary to find and treat every adult, nymph, and egg present to get rid of the infestation and prevent its return.
 DIY bed bug solutions purchased from big box stores cannot guarantee complete eradication.
 To completely eliminate a bed bug infestation from your home, the best option is to contact a bed bug control professional for assistance.
 Professionals will provide accurate identification and inspection services.
-They also provide effective treatment solutions that completely eliminate the bed bugs invading your home as well as prevent them from returning!
+They also provide effective treatment solutions, offered as both a residential pest control and commercial pest control service, that completely eliminate the bed bugs invading your property as well as prevent them from returning!

-The Original Bugman Pest Elimination, Inc. offers highly-effective bed bug control services in Lexington, Columbia and the Midlands of South Carolina.
-Our professionals work diligently with you to solve your bed bug problem.
-If necessary, we deal with other pest problems at the same visit.
+Here at The Original Bugman Pest Elimination, Inc. we offer highly-effective bed bug control services in Lexington, Columbia and the Midlands of South Carolina.
+Our professionals will work diligently with you to solve your bed bug problem.
+If necessary, we'll also deal with other pest problems during the same visit.

 To schedule a free consultation, inspection, and estimate for your South Carolina home, give us a call today.
 We'd be happy to help!